 High-Calcium Food Sources

-Dairy products are usually the first foods people think of when they think calcium, however they’re far from the only ones high in the mineral!
+Dairy products are usually the first foods people think of when they think of calcium sources, however, they’re far from the only ones high in the mineral!

 Be sure to keep in mind your vitamin D consumption as well.
-Calcium and vitamin D go hand-in-hand—your body can’t absorb calcium without it—so make sure you’re getting enough of that too.
+Calcium and vitamin D go hand-in-hand—your body can’t absorb calcium without it—so it’s important that you’re getting enough of that too.

 These calcium-rich foods are great additions you can incorporate into your daily diet: